dsgruss/pi-dashboard/README.md

 # Pi Dashboard
-A WebUI dashboard for IoT devices likes raspberry pi.
+A WebUI dashboard for IoT devices like raspberry pi.

 This fork is a learning exercise for rewriting the backend using node.